lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (c) By his Spirit in our own souls.

-2\.We should look for an answer of peace: *He will speak peace.*
+2\.
+We should look for an answer of peace: *He will speak peace.*

-3\.We should avoid whatever might deprive us of that peace: *But let them not turn,* etc. *G. R.*
+3\.
+We should avoid whatever might deprive us of that peace: *But let them not turn,* etc. *G. R.*

 **Verse 8.** *Thomas Goodwin* has three sermons upon this verse, (*First clause* ), entitled The Return of Prayers. (*Second clause* ).—Tidings of Peace. (*Last clause* )—The Folly of Relapsing after Peace spoken.

 **Verse 8.** (*last clause* ).
 They should not turn again to folly,

-1\.Because it will be a greater aggravation in sinning.
+1\.
+Because it will be a greater aggravation in sinning.
 It is made the aggravation of Solomon's sin (1Ki 11:9), that "God had appeared to him twice."

-2\.The second reason is intimated in the word *folly:* as if the Lord should have said, Set aside the unkindness and wrong you do to me, yet therein you befool yourselves; you will have the worst of it. *T. Goodwin.*
+2\.
+The second reason is intimated in the word *folly:* as if the Lord should have said, Set aside the unkindness and wrong you do to me, yet therein you befool yourselves; you will have the worst of it. *T. Goodwin.*

 **Verse 10.**

-1\.The attributes displayed in man's salvation.
+1\.
+The attributes displayed in man's salvation.

 (a) Mercy in the promise.